AllenLi23/Coho-Salmon-Project-NCSU/README.md

 Statistical analysis of physiological parameters in Coho Salmon.

 ## Overview
 This repository contains the Rmd file and analyses for the Coho Salmon Project.
-The Rmd file contains:
+The Rmd file contains for both Freshwater and Saltwater Coho Salmon:
 * Data cleaning
 * Normality testing (Shapiro-Wilk)
 * Outlier elimination (Horn's Algorithm)